Sanwo-Olu: Data Centre Operation Will Boost Digital Transformation

 The governor who was represented by his deputy, Mr. Obafemi Hamzat, commended the board and management of Rack Centre for the huge investment in the new data centre and for locating the project in Lagos State.

-Hamzat explained that the importance of the data centre expansion project cannot be overemphasised as a critical infrastructure that plays a vital role in Information technology, especially as it relates to the storage and security of data which is important to businesses and organisations.
+Hamzat explained that the importance of the data centre expansion project could not be overemphasised as a critical infrastructure that plays a vital role in Information technology, especially as it relates to the storage and security of data which is important to businesses and organisations.

 In his welcome address, the Group Chief Executive Officer, Rack Centre, Jasper Lankhorst, said the new build would enhance and broaden the capacity of the company to serve more clients in Nigeria with an IT load of 12MW as against the LGS 1 facility, which has an IT load of 1.5MW.